Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Required parameter | Optional |

-default port 443
+specified, the default port 443

 Description | A Java KeyStore (JKS) file with security certificates |